SniffleSneeze/service-deployment-dashboard/README.md

 Allow users to monitor APIs by indicating how long they've been in a `stale` state

 See bellow image for example:

 <img width="1662" height="1014" alt="image" src="https://github.com/user-attachments/assets/6ac40f8e-1132-4094-9131-4dfc57df9ee2" />

 ---
 ## Configuration
 The App is fairly straight forward, everything is pull from the `.env` variable `SERVICE_API`.

-`SERVICE_API` needs to be a JSON formatted string as this example bellow.
+`SERVICE_API` needs to be a JSON formatted string see example bellow.

 ```JSON
 {